INTERSECT-training/collaborative-git/_episodes/01-introduction.md

   - Keeping organized when working on a team, staying on the same page, communicating
 - Contributing document
 - Brief review of terminology

+## TODO

+- Create/find repository template to use

 {% include links.md %}